Fantomas42/django-blog-zinnia/docs/configuration.rst

 .. module:: zinnia.sitemaps

-One of the cool features of Django is the sitemap application, so if you want to fill your website's sitemap with the entries of your blog, follow these steps.
+One of the cool features of Django is the sitemap application, so if you want to fill your Web site's sitemap with the entries of your blog, follow these steps.

 * Register :mod:`django.contrib.sitemaps` in the :setting:`INSTALLED_APPS` section.